How Many People Own Bitcoin? 95 Blockchain Statistics (2022)

 - 24% of Americans said they don’t understand how cryptocurrency works, let alone a Bitcoin wallet.

 How Many People Own Bitcoin?

-Numbers from the New York Digital Investment Group earlier this year found that about 22% of the U.S. adult population — or roughly 46 million Americans — owns Bitcoin.
+Numbers from the New York Digital Investment Group in 2021 found that about 22% of the US adult population — or roughly 46 million Americans — own Bitcoin.
 Yet, few financial advisers manage this for their clients.
 More than 1 in 5 clients already own Bitcoin, but more than 80% of people with financial advisers want to learn more about this cryptocurrency.

 Who Created Bitcoin?

 The creator of Bitcoin is something of a mystery.
 A person named Satoshi Nakamoto in 2008 wrote a whitepaper describing Bitcoin and the design of the exchange system, publishing it to the Cryptography Mailing List.
 Bitcoin launched the following year, and Nakamoto stepped away from it soon afterward, sending a last-confirmed private message in 2011.

 Bitcoin users have since grown to believe that “Satoshi Nakamoto” is a pseudonym for an unknown group or person, according to the New York Digital Investment Group, a Bitcoin subsidiary of the $11 billion alternative asset manager Stone Ridge.

 A number of people have speculated that Nakamoto is Dorian Nakamoto, a Japanese-American man living in California; Nick Szabo, the creator of bit gold; or Hal Finney, an early user on the Bitcoin network.

 Gavin Anderson, Bitcoin’s chief scientist, told Newsweek that “Satoshi Nakamoto” was determined to shield his identity from public access, communicating only through writing emails and online messages, never by phone.